 - When peeling the skin of vegetables do peel as thinly as possible.
 The nutrients in vegetables and fruits are concentrated just below the skin, so peeling before boiling increases the loss of Vitamin C, Folic Acid and other B vitamins.
 The peels of carrot, radish, gourd and ginger can be scraped instead of peeling.
 Peel only when absolutely necessary.

-- Do not cut vegetables into very small cubes as the surface area of vegetables increases that comes in contact with oxygen, destroying more
+- Do not cut vegetables into very small cubes as the surface area of vegetable increases that comes in contact with oxygen, destroying more

-- Don’t soak vegetables in water to prevent discoloration-Almost 40% of water soluble vitamins and minerals are lost in the water.
-If you must soak, use up the soaking water to knead dough, prepare soups and gravies
+- Don’t soak vegetables in water to prevent discoloration-Almost 40% of water-soluble vitamins and minerals are lost in the water.
+If you must soak, use up the soaking water to knead the dough, prepare soups and gravies

 - Salads should be prepared just before serving and should be served in closed dishes to avoid excessive exposure to air.